nishantguvvada/rust-book/README.md

 #### Variable Scope

-- Scope is the range within the function for which the item is valid
+- Scope is the range within a program for which an item is valid
 - The variables are valid from the point at which it's declared until the end of the current scope.